The Professional Trustee’s Guide to Estate Contests and Disputes

 What Is an Estate Litigation Attorney?

-An estate litigation attorney specializes in addressing, managing and resolving trust and estate disputes, including securing protections from probate court if necessary.
+An estate litigation attorney is focused on addressing, managing and resolving trust and estate disputes, including securing protections from probate court if necessary.
 These litigation proceedings may include a variety of matters, such as:

 • Petitions for court instructions